Viewing items from May, 2019

 Participants decided that the draft standard needed further work and to present it again at the next SC meeting.
 The SC approved the revision ...

 The report of the CPM Bureau meeting held in March-April 2019 at FAO HQs in Rome has now been posted at the following link: https://www.ippc.int/static/media/files/publication/en/2019/05/Report_Bureau-2019_March-2019-05-17.pdf

 Up to 95 percent of olive production is concentrated in the Mediterranean region.
 Indeed, Spain, Italy, Greece and Tunisia alone account for 76 percent of productive olive trees.
 However, in recent years, millions of olive trees in the Mediterrranean area have been threatened by the deadly pest Xylella fastidiosa.
 For example, in 2013 a Xylella fastidiosa outbreak devastated many trees and greatly reduced olive production in Apulia, Italy.

-In response to this and other outbreaks, a new IPPC-FAO in-depth study on Xylella fastidiosa has just been published online.
-The Guidelines for the prevention, eradication and containment of Xylella fastidiosa in ...
+In response to this and other outbreaks, a new FAO publication on Xylella fastidiosa has just been published online.
+The Guidelines for the prevention, eradication and containment of Xylella fastidiosa in olive-growing ...